Re-ranking

 Re-ranking relies on *cross-encoder* models that must score many *(query, chunk)* pairs in parallel, a workload that is computationally intensive and latency-sensitive.
 Running this step on CPUs introduces unpredictable delays.

-An on-prem GPU allows Tiledesk to execute re-ranking locally, with stable low latency, full data sovereignty, and predictable performance under load, making it the only deployment model that consistently meets enterprise SLAs and compliance requirements.
+An on-prem GPU allows Tiledesk to execute re-ranking models locally, with stable low latency, full data sovereignty, and predictable performance under load, making it the only deployment model that consistently meets enterprise SLAs and compliance requirements.

 In our SAAS deployment we extensively use GPUs for Hybrid-search and Re-ranking.